vic-ma/howtodismantle.github.io/_posts/2025-05-12-Print-Charming-How-ZPL-Turns-Your-Bixolon-XD5-40-into-a-Label-Wizard.md

 ![image](/assets/2025-05-12/020.png)

-## The Peakboard Application
+## The Peakboard application

-In the Peakboard application we need a data source to connect to the printer with Pos printer extension
+In our Peakboard application, we add a data source to connect to the printer with the POS printer extension:

 ![image](/assets/2025-05-12/030.png)

-For the example we use a very simple UI and let the user type in a Delivery Number, the size of the package and the Weight.
+We create a simple UI that lets the user enter a delivery number, package size, and package weight:

 ![image](/assets/2025-05-12/040.png)

-Out shipping label contains a couple of elements, e.g. the sender address, receiver address, a base-64-encoded company logo and three example placeholders #[DeliveryNumber]#, #[Size]# and #[Weight]#.
+Out shipping label contains a couple of elements, like the sender address, receiver address, a base-64-encoded company logo, and three example placeholders: `#[DeliveryNumber]#`, `#[Size]#` and `#[Weight]#`.
-Here's the ZPL coded label for our shipping process:
+Here's the ZPL code for our label:

 {% highlight text %}
 ^XA